Last Updated on February 27, 2023 by MacNaughtan

 Summer is when the island is at its absolute best, with everything open and ready for visitors.
 That being said, I’m a huge fan of visiting in September/October when the leaves have changed colour and Mother Nature is on the verge of being arrested for indecent exposure.

-While many places close down mid-end October, there are some places that remain open in winter and L’Isle-aux-Coudres is a sweet place to relax, participate in winter sports like dog sledding and ice canoeing, and intermixing with locals.
+While many places close down mid-end of October, there are some places that remain open in winter and L’Isle-aux-Coudres is a sweet place to relax, participate in winter sports like dog sledding and ice canoeing, and intermix with locals.

 Planning a trip to Quebec City can be quite fun, and honestly, there is a chance you’ll want to travel sooner rather than later.
 From our vibrant festivals to our intriguing history and culture, scrumptious food and friendly locals, it is easy to see why you’re planning a trip to Quebec City (and perhaps other areas of the province as well).

 Here are some trip planning resources and recommended reads to help you plan a memorable Quebec City vacation!

 Kindle Unlimited Membership: The guidebooks recommended on this website are available on Kindle.
 Whether you have a Kindle, or use the Kindle app on your iPhone or tablet, and this membership can be quite useful.

 Michelin Green Guide to Montreal and Quebec City: Highlighting history and culture, the Michelin Green Guides are terrific for travellers who plan to road trip in Quebec, or planning city stops with a focus on history and culture.
 [2020 edition]

 Fodor’s Montreal and Quebec City: Fodor’s is known for their local expert advice and offerings for all budgets.
 An ideal guide for just about any type of travel in Montreal, Quebec City, and their surrounding areas.[2020 edition]